waiyankyawww/CodeTest/frontend/README.md

 - The frontend included with three main screens.
 (Landing Page, Promotional Page, Shopping Page)
 - As requested from Front End design requirements are added
 - All the User Interactions (1, 2, 3) from the requirement are included
-- Since I could not connect the backend API with the frontend MockData folder is added to test
+- Since I could not connect the backend API with the frontend, MockData folder is added to test

-First install the required packages and run the program
+First, install the required packages and run the program
 ```
 npm i
 npm run dev